Introduction

 We performed electrophysiological recordings from primate (Macaca fascicularis, nemestrina and mulatta, either sex, 2-20 years) and mouse retina (C57/BL6 or sv-129, either sex, 1-12 months) in accordance with the University of Washington Institutional Animal Care and Use Committee.
 Primate retinas were obtained through the Tissue Distribution Program of the University of Washington Regional Primate Research Center.
 Primate recordings were all at > 20° eccentricity.

-Rod responses were recorded with suction electrodes (Field and Rieke 2002).
+Rod responses were recorded with suction electrodes (Field and Rieke, 2002).
 These recordings were sufficiently stable that we could record responses to all three test stimuli in Figure 1B.
 Periodic standardized flashes tested for changes in kinetics or amplitude of the light response, and recordings were terminated if such changes were apparent.
 Most recordings were stable for at least 10-15 min before changes in kinetics were apparent.

 Light calibrations

-Optical power was measured at the preparation with a calibrated power meter (Graseby).
-Power readings were converted to isomerizations per second (R*/sec) using the photoreceptor spectral sensitivities, the LED spectral outputs, and collecting areas of rods and cones (1 and 0.37 µm2 for primates, 0.5 and 0.2 µm2 for mouse).
 Light stimuli from the LEDs were focused on the preparation via the microscope condenser or objective.
-Stimuli uniformly illuminated a 600 µm diameter spot.
+Stimuli uniformly illuminated a 600 μm diameter spot.
 LED outputs were carefully checked for linearity.
 For rod recordings, we used an LED with peak output at 470 nm, near the peak of the rod spectral sensitivity.
 For cone recordings, we used an LED with peak output at 405 nm, which produced near-equal (within 10%) activation of L and M cones in primate and S and M cones in mouse.
+Figure 10 used an OLED computer monitor (eMagin) to deliver stimuli; the monitor outputs were calibrated as above for the LEDs.

 Forward model

 The concentration of cGMP in the outer segment (G) is determined by the balance of cGMP hydrolysis mediated by PDE and synthesis (S) through guanylate cyclase (GC) (Figure 1A, Equation 3).
-For physiological conditions, the outer segment current (I) through cGMP-gated channels depends on a power of the cGMP concentration (Figure 1A, Equation 4; (Rieke and Baylor 1996)).
+For physiological conditions, the outer segment current (I) through cGMP-gated channels depends on a power of the cGMP concentration (Figure 1A, Equation 4; (Rieke and Baylor, 1996)).
+Calcium enters the outer segment through open cGMP channels and is removed by an exchange protein, with a rate constant β (Figure 1A, Equation 5).
+The calcium concentration (C) regulates the rate of cGMP synthesis (S); this dependence is modeled as a Hill curve (Figure 1A, Equation 6).

-This left a total of 4 free parameters for rod models (γ, η, σ, KGC), and 5 for cone models (γ η, β, σ, KGC).
+This left a total of 4 free parameters for rod models (γ, η, σ, KGC), and 5 for cone models (γ, η, β, σ, KGC).
 These parameters were determined by minimizing the mean-squared difference between the measured responses and model predictions while the remaining model parameters were held fixed.
-Some combinations of model parameters can trade for each other, resulting in similar model performance (e.g. the parameters controlling the calcium concentration and its action on the rate of cGMP synthesis).
+Some combinations of model parameters can trade for each other, resulting in similar model performance (e.g. CD and KGC).
 Our goal here was to identify a model that captures photoreceptor responses across a range of stimuli, rather than a model in which the fit parameters were predictions of the underlying biochemical parameters.

 Inverse model